 Beyond Fox Rothschild

-Active in the public/private sector, Elizabeth’s experience includes service on:
+Active in the public/private sector, Elizabeth’s has served on:

-Elizabeth served on the Board of Directors of the New Jersey Chapter of the Healthcare Financial Management Association (HFMA) and currently serves as Editor of The Garden State FOCUS, its bimonthly news magazine circulated to more than 1,200 hospital and health care industry executives and professionals throughout New Jersey.
-Elizabeth took the lead in drafting the Chapter's comments to the Centers for Medicare & Medicaid Services' proposed "meaningful use" comments, and is a frequent speaker and commentator on legal issues related to the use of health information technology.
-She also serves on the executive committee for the Association of Corporate Wellness.
+Elizabeth serves as editor of The Garden State FOCUS, HFMA’s bimonthly newsletter circulated to more than 1,200 hospital and health care industry executives and professionals throughout New Jersey.
+She also took the lead in drafting the HFMA chapter's comments to the Centers for Medicare & Medicaid Services' proposed "meaningful use" comments.

-Additionally, she serves as a Health Law Advisor for the American Law Institute.
-In her role she helps to direct educational programs for lawyers by introducing new topics, trends, products and participants to the group’s educational efforts.
+Additionally, she serves as a Health Law Adviser for the American Law Institute.
+In this role she helps to direct educational programs for lawyers by introducing new topics, trends, products and participants to the group’s educational efforts.

-Co-chair of the firm's Multi-Disciplinary Privacy and Security Committee, Elizabeth contributes to a blog that provides information regarding cutting-edge legal and practical developments that health care providers and businesses must consider with regard to the handling and sharing of health information, including through the use of electronic health records.
+Elizabeth contributes to this blog, which provides information regarding cutting-edge legal and practical developments that health care providers and businesses must consider with regard to the handling and sharing of health information, including through the use of electronic health records.

 Honors and Awards